 Heat the wax using the double boiler method by suspending the container holding the wax over a pot of simmering water.
 Stir the wax with a spare wood stick until it's completely melted to a clear liquid.
 Do not to touch the hot glass.
 Add a few drops of your favorite candle fragrance oil or color the wax by adding in tinted wax chips at this stage, if you like.

 Step 6: Warm the Jars

-Step 7: Pour Wax Into Jars
+Step 8: Pour Wax Into Jars

-Step 8: Trim Wicks
+Step 9: Trim the Wicks

-Light the wooden wicks.
+When the candle is cool, trim the wooden wick to 1/3 inch above the wax, and they're ready for use.
 Always keep a burning candle within sight, and use caution when handling the glass containers after a candle has been burning.